Dental Tourism - Colombia

 Getting There for Dental Care

-Colombia has several airports but most international travellers will fly into Bogota or Cartagena.
+Colombia has several airports but most international travelers will fly into Bogota or Cartagena.
 Avianca, the country’s national carrier, flies regularly from Miami and New York to Bogota.
 American, Continental and Delta also provide service between regional US air hubs and Bogota.
-Travellers from the UK can take British Airways direct to Colombia.
+Travelers from the UK can take British Airways direct to Colombia.
 Unfortunately, there are currently no direct flights from Canada or Australia.
 The airport is not a place you want to be wandering around, so make your transportation arrangements before you arrive.
 Your hotel can arrange a pick up or you can hire a taxi directly at the airport.
 These are the only two means of ground transfers available for arriving passengers.
-Cartagena’s San Javier International Airport is the second most popular destination for overseas visitors.
+Cartagena’s Murcia–San Javier Airport (San Javier International Airport) (MJV) is the second most popular destination for overseas visitors.
 This busy and efficient terminal handles many international and domestic flights each day.
 It is a safer airport than Bogota, but you should still be careful when choosing your transportation into the city, the two most preferable options are hotels shuttle services and licensed taxis which can be found at arrivals.

 Since bus travel is the most common form of transportation for Colombians, the coaches are comfortable and the services are generally good.
 The massive Terminal de Transportes, in the heart of Bogota, is where long-distance buses arrive and depart.
 You will find all the major bus companies here like TESPA buses connect Colombia with Venezuela and Ecuador every day.

 Colombia only has road connections with Ecuador and Venezuela.
 They are well-traveled and shouldn’t present any problems crossing the border.
 However, driving anywhere in Colombia is not recommended.
 It’s much safer to simply fly between cities, take a tour bus or hire a driver.
 If you have to drive yourself, don’t travel at night.